- Work/Life Balance

 We are committed to supporting diversity in our workforce, and ensuring an inclusive environment where all individuals can thrive.
 We seek to employ a workforce representative of the markets that we serve and encourage applications from all.

-I have been working at Oxford University Press full-time (More than 3 years)
+I worked at Oxford University Press full-time (More than a year)

 I applied online.
 The process took 2+ months.
 I interviewed at Oxford University Press (Oxford, England) in May 2019.